 Transfer-on-Death and Payable-on-Death Assets

-Transfer-on-death (TOD) and payable-on-death (POD) accounts are set up during the account holder’s lifetime to have the assets in the account pass directly to a designated beneficiary when the account holder dies.
+Transfer-on-death (TOD) and payable-on-death (POD) accounts are set up during the account holder’s lifetime to have assets in the account pass directly to a designated beneficiary when the account holder dies.
 These assets do not require probate, as they are considered non-probate assets.
 Such accounts include bank accounts, investment accounts, and savings bonds.
-By naming a beneficiary on these accounts, the account holder ensures that the assets will transfer outside the probate process, saving time and money.
-It is essential to keep beneficiary designations current to ensure that the assets are distributed according to the account holder’s wishes.
+Naming a beneficiary on these accounts allows assets to transfer outside the probate process, saving time and money.
+Keeping beneficiary designations current ensures that assets are distributed according to the account holder’s wishes.

 Jointly Owned Assets with Right of Survivorship